Computer Vision Center (UAB)

 He obtained his Ph.D. degree on action recognition at University of Barcelona (UB) in 2019.
 He is currently working on a multimodal fall detection project at Computer Vision Center (CVC), which is part of Universitat Autònoma de Barcelona (UAB).
 He is also a member of Human Pose Recovery and Behavior Analysis Group.
 He participated in the organization "Chalearn joint contest on multimedia challenges beyond visual analysis'' (ECCV16 and ICPR16), which included RGB-D gesture recognition and another track of personality traits recognition from short YouTube clips.
 His research interests include multimodality, action recognition, and sequential learning models.

-He received his MS degree in Applied Computing in 2006, from UNISINOS and his Ph.D. degree in Computer Science in 2012, from PUCRS, Brazil.
-Currently, he is a postdoctoral researcher at the Computer Science, Multimedia and Telecommunications department at Universitat Oberta de Catalunya (UOC), within the Scene Understanding and Artificial Intelligence (SUNAI) group.
-He is also a researcher collaborator within the Computer Vision Center (CVC) and Human Pose Recovery and Behavior Analysis (HUPBA) group at Universitat Autònoma de Barcelona (UAB) and University of Barcelona (UB), as well as within ChaLearn (LAP) Looking at People.
-He collaborated with the organization of some workshops and challenges organized by ChaLearn LAP (ECCV’16, ICPR’16, CVPR/IJCNN’17, NeurIPS'19).
-His research interests include, between others, computer vision-based applications with a special attention to visual human behavior analysis.
+received his Ph.D. degree in Computer Science from PUCRS in 2012, Brazil.
+Currently, he is a postdoctoral researcher at the Computer Science, Multimedia and Telecommunications department at Universitat Oberta de Catalunya (UOC).
+He collaborates within the Computer Vision Center (CVC) and Human Pose Recovery and Behavior Analysis (HUPBA) group at Universitat Autònoma de Barcelona (UAB) and University of Barcelona (UB), as well as within ChaLearn (LAP) Looking at People.
+He also have collaborated with the organization of some workshops and challenges organized by ChaLearn LAP (ECCV’16, ICPR’16, CVPR/IJCNN’17, NeurIPS'19).
+His research interests include, between others, computer vision-based applications with a particular focus on visual human behaviour analysis.

 Computer Vision Center (UAB) and University of Barcelona, Spain